—————————————————————————————————————————————

 "Information

-is needed on the 'riot' for which Nathan Coffey and Joel Coffey were indicted in
+is needed on the 'riot' for which Nathan Coffey and Joel Coffey were indicted

-her dead husband.
-She obtained such letters on 28 Jul 1784, the very day they
+administration for her dead husband.
+She obtained such letters on 28 Jul 1784,

-signed bonds for Elizabeth's administration of her dead husband's estate.
+the very day they signed bonds for Elizabeth's administration of her dead husband's

-(Oct.
+estate (Oct.
 26).
 On Oct.
-28, Livingston Isbel obtained letters of administration on
+28, Livingston Isbel obtained letters of

 "Copies